-Another investigation is under weigh by the House Ethics Committee, searching for answers as to whether Jackson engaged in brokering for the empty Senate seat of then President-elect Barack Obama.
+Another investigation is under way by the House Ethics Committee, searching for answers as to whether Jackson engaged in brokering for the empty Senate seat of then President-elect Barack Obama.
 Due to Jackson's resignation, the Committee cannot punish him, but it can publish a report of its findings.

 Jackson was known as an ambitious congressman and an eloquent speaker but was unable to distinguish himself during his 17-year congressional career.
 His constituents, however, were beyond faithful and re-elected him in November, despite his hospitalization in the Mayo Clinic for mental health issues, lack of re-election campaign, and ongoing investigations.